murphya14/GymBuddy/Testing.md

 ## Further testing:

-1. Received feedback from students, friends and family who viewed the game on different devices. _ There was a problem with the sequence gap time for both playerSequence and computerSequence.
-This was rectified by using timing intervals._
+1. Received feedback from students, friends and family who viewed the game on different devices. _ There was a problem with redirecting to the get_user page once the user was created.
+This was rectified by redirecting to welcome and accessing the new user in the members area._
 2. Used Chrome Developer tools to get appropriate placing and design.
-3. The Game cannot be played on mobile and this was rectifed using a pop-up that asked the User to play on a bigger screen.